Code for Drywall in a Garage: A Comprehensive Guide

 Does Drywall in the Garage Need to Be Fire Rated?

-As per the 2021 IRC Code for use of Drywall in an attached garage, the specification for the most part is ½-inch gypsum board or equivalent.
+As per the 2021 IRC Code for the use of Drywall in an attached garage, the specification for the most part is ½-inch gypsum board or equivalent.

 IRC does not mention the term “Fire Rated“, mainly because, though gypsum is a solid powdery substance, it is actually 50% water (by volume) in crystalline form.
-This unique composition makes gypsum fire resistant.
+This unique composition makes gypsum fire-resistant.

 The temperature of the gypsum will not go beyond 212°F (100°C) till all the water has evaporated.
 And even after that gypsum will not catch fire.